balabit/syslog-ng-rust-modules/python-parser/README.md

 For a real world tested example, check the `_test_module/regex.py` file.

-A Python parser is Python class which implements two methods:
+A Python parser is a Python class which implements two methods:
 * `init(self, options)`: (optional) After the parser instance was created, this method is called on it.
 The `options` variable is a dictionary with key-value pairs
 * `parse(self, logmsg, message)`: (mandatory) This method is called upon receiving